RNA: Types of RNA

-Overview

-Messenger RNA (mRNA) is the RNA that carries information from DNA to the ribosome, the sites of protein synthesis (translation) in the cell.
-The mRNA is a copy of DNA.
+Messenger RNA (mRNA) is the type of RNA that carries information from DNA to the ribosome, the sites of protein synthesis (translation) in the cell cytoplasm.
 The coding sequence of the mRNA determines the amino acid sequence in the protein that is produced.
 However, many RNAs do not code for protein (about 97% of the transcriptional output is non-protein-coding in eukaryotes).

 These so-called non-coding RNAs ("ncRNA") can be encoded by their own genes (RNA genes), but can also derive from mRNA introns.
 The most prominent examples of non-coding RNAs are transfer RNA (tRNA) and ribosomal RNA (rRNA), both of which are involved in the process of translation.
 There are also non-coding RNAs involved in gene regulation, RNA processing and other roles.
 Certain RNAs are able to catalyse chemical reactions such as cutting and ligating other RNA molecules, and the catalysis of peptide bond formation in the ribosome; these are known as ribozymes.

-In length

 According to the length of RNA chain, RNA includes small RNA and long RNA.
 Usually, small RNAs are shorter than 200 nt in length, and long RNAs are greater than 200 nt long.
 Long RNAs, also called large RNAs, mainly include long non-coding RNA (lncRNA) and mRNA.
 Small RNAs mainly include 5.8S ribosomal RNA (rRNA), 5S rRNA, transfer RNA (tRNA), microRNA (miRNA), small interfering RNA (siRNA), small nucleolar RNA (snoRNAs), Piwi-interacting RNA (piRNA), tRNA-derived small RNA (tsRNA) and small rDNA-derived RNA (srRNA).

 There are certain exceptions as in the case of the 5S rRNA of the members of the genus Halococcus (Archaea), which have an insertion, thus increasing its size.